 A properly outfitted home bar separates the men from the frat boys.
 Whether you’re mixing drinks for a date or just enjoying a solo nightcap after a long workday, you deserve a bar that makes you feel good about what you’re sipping and look good while you’re doing it.
 It’s also the perfect way to balance the savings of drinking at home with the classiness of a fancy cocktail bar, and it doesn’t take a ton of effort to make you look like a pro.
 Read on for our expert list of the tools and booze you’ll need to start your career as a home mixologist.

 Building your first home bar is all about the essentials.
 There’ll be plenty of time to get fancy after you’ve mastered the basics, but most cocktails recipes can be made with a few simple tools and a handful of bottles.
-There are cheaper and more expensive versions of all of these tools, so feel free to get as spendy as you like, but everything on this list is well-made, good looking, and built to survive your most rigorous cocktail party needs.
+There are cheaper and more expensive versions of all of these tools, so feel free to get as spendy as you like, but everything on this list is well-made, good-looking, and built to survive your most rigorous cocktail party needs.

-Barfly Cocktail Shaker
+Elevated Craft Cocktail Shaker

 A Bar Above Double-Sided Bell Jigger

-When you’re mixing for yourself feel free to eyeball it, but when you’re taking orders from guests you should always measure your drinks.
+When you’re mixing for yourself, feel free to eyeball it, but when you’re taking orders from guests, you should always measure your drinks.
 In a pinch, your kitchen measuring cups will work fine, but the pros use a jigger.
-Jiggers come in all shapes, sizes, and styles, so feel free to shop around and find one that suits your aesthetic, just make sure you find one (or a set) that includes measurements from 2 ounces all the way down to 1/4 ounce.
+Jiggers come in all shapes, sizes, and styles, so feel free to shop around and find one that suits your aesthetic; just make sure you find one (or a set) that includes measurements from 2 ounces all the way down to 1/4 ounce.
 That little bit can make all the difference.

 Mixologists Cocktail Mixing Glass

 This is another matter of style-over-substance, and you could drop hundreds of dollars on a Japanese crystal mixing glass if you wanted to.
 You could also hit your local antique shop and find a cool old beaker to stir your Manhattans in (just make sure the glass isn’t leaded).
-Whether you decide to go cheap or expensive, though, you’ll want something heavy-bottomed with a pour-spout, so it won’t tip while you’re stirring and you won’t spill while you’re pouring.
+Whether you decide to go with cheap or expensive barware, though, you’ll want something heavy-bottomed with a pour-spout, so it won’t tip while you’re stirring and you won’t spill while you’re pouring.
 This minimalist option looks great with any décor.

 Read more: Best Glassware